Arcadia-Science/ProteinCartography/README.md

 ### Plotting

 11. Calculate per-cluster structural similarities.
-    - For every Leiden cluster of proteins, get the mean sequence similarity within that cluster and between that cluster and every other cluster.
+    - For every Leiden or Foldseek structural cluster of proteins, get the mean structural similarity within that cluster and between that cluster and every other cluster.
-    - Plot it as a heatmap with suffix `_leiden_similarity.html`.
+    - Plot it as a heatmap with suffix `_leiden_similarity.html` or `_structural_similarity.html`.

 12. Perform simple semantic analysis on UniProt annotations.
     - For the annotations in each cluster, aggregate them and count the frequency of every full annotation string.